 The training time for polynomial kernel with degree 2 and SVM_FS method increases from 11.52 seconds for 475 features to 14.56 seconds for 1306 features and to 46.55 seconds for 2488 features.
-Thus for fast learning we need a small numbers of features and as it can be observed from Fig. 1 with SVM-FS method we can obtain better results with a small number of features Also the time needed for training with features selected with IG are usually greater than the times needed for training with features selected with SVM_FS (for example for 1309 features we need 14.56 seconds for SVM-FS versus 26.42 seconds for IG).
+Thus for fast learning we need a small numbers of features and as it can be observed from Fig. 1, with SVM_FS method we can obtain better results with a small number of features Also the time needed for training using features selected with IG or GA_SVM are usually greater than the time needed for training with features selected using SVM_FS (for example, for 1309 features it takes 14.56 seconds for SVM-FS versus 26.42 seconds for IG and 18.14 seconds for GA_SVM).